nclack/home/docs/devlog.md

 ## Notes

+### Appimage

 Decided to use cosmic's built-in AppImage support for managing Cursor IDE updates rather than including it in nix config.
 Both oreb and gyoll already have AppImage support enabled with:

 ```nix
 programs.appimage = {